 - Oprah: When they dropped the case, did you think, ‘Now.
 Finally over.
 Done.
 Victory.’?

-- Lance: It’s hard to define victory.
+- Armstrong: It’s hard to define victory.
 But I thought I was out of the woods.

 The moral of the story?
 Don’t lie, cheat, or do anything unethical in the first place.
 No matter the circumstance, it does not justify bending the universal value of truth.
 Nobody likes to be lied to, and the fallout is never pleasant when the truth is revealed.
 For the trust that is lost, you have to work hard to earn it back.
 Even then, you may well never earn it back.